Querent-ai/querent/monitoring/grafana/README.md

-# Grafana dashboards for monitoring Quester
+# Grafana dashboards for monitoring Querent

 The list of featured dashboards: